Michael98Liu/fair-and-inclusive-scientific-publishing/data/readme.md

     - gender: male or female
     - Field: discpiline
     - length: length of editorship in years

+- `figure_4/Fields.csv`: the list of fields sorted alphabetically.

 - `figure_4/randomBaseline/Editors.csv`: each row represents an editor.
     - gender: the gender of this editor